ckaestne/seai/lectures/09_architecture/architecture.md

 Notes: Identify at least OCR and Translation service as two AI components in a larger system.
 Discuss which system components are worth modeling (e.g., rendering, database, support forum).
 Discuss how to get good estimates for latency and bandwidth.

+Some data:
+200ms latency is noticable as speech pause;
+20ms is perceivable as video delay, 10ms as haptic delay;
+5ms referenced as cybersickness threshold for virtual reality 20ms latency might be acceptable

+bluetooth latency around 40ms to 200ms

+bluetooth bandwidth up to 3mbit, wifi 54mbit, video stream depending on quality 4 to 10mbit for low to medium quality

+google glasses had 5 megapixel camera, 640x360 pixel screen, 1 or 2gb ram, 16gb storage

 ----
 ## When would one use the following designs?